Divyanshuoft/Divyanshuoft/README.md

 - 👯 I’m looking to collaborate on ...
 -->

 Hello, my name is Divyansh Kachchhava and I am a undergrad student at [University of Toronto](https://www.utoronto.ca/) specializing in Computer Science and under the software engineering stream.
 My technology stack popular programming languages such as Python, Java, C++ and have more than 3 years of experience in android developent and web development.
-Besides programming, I have an immense interest in world history.

-- 👋 Hi, My name is Divyansh Kachchhava
+As a software developer, my vision is to create innovative solutions that positively impact the world by leveraging cutting-edge technology and my expertise in software engineering

 - 👀 I’m interested in front-end, back-end and full stack development
 - 🌱 I’m currently learning software enginerring at University of Toronto
 - 💞️ I’m looking to collaborate on cs projects